iBooks

 In the meantime, here are some fixes:

 1. Fully restart the iPad .
-Sometimes the iBook is technically pushed to the iPad , but it doesn’t show up—a quick restart of the iPad can help to have it appear.
-Restart the iPad by turning it off and back on again, or by holding the Home button and the Lock Screen button at the same time for a few seconds.
+Sometimes the iBook is pushed to the iPad , but it doesn’t show up—a quick restart of the iPad can help to have it appear.

 2. Close the Books app and reopen.
 If the fonts in the iBook look weird, the interactivity is missing, or pages that should be there aren’t, close the Books app and reopen it.
-Close the Books app by double tapping the Home button and swiping your finger upwards on the application.
-If your iPad doesn’t have a home screen, swipe up from the bottom edge and pause in the center of the screen to close the app.

 3. Delete the Books app and reinstall from the App Store.
 If you are consistently not receiving iBooks, deleting and reinstalling the Books application has been found to help.
-To delete the Books app, go to the Home screen, press and hold the Books icon until a menu pops up.
+To delete the Books app, go to the Home screen, and press and hold the Books icon until a menu pops up.
 Then tap Delete App.
 Reinstall it by searching for the Books App in the App Store.

 Related Reading